so-groenen/parameter_parser_cpp23/README.md

+### WORK IN PROGRESS
-# Basic & modern parameter parser for C++
+# Basic raw text parser for modern C++
-Basic file parser to easily pass down parameters to C++ applications.<br>
+Basic raw text parser to easily parse parameters in C++ applications.<br>
-To be used for example for scientific computations.
+To be used for example in scientific computations.
-This works nicely in conjunction with [Python Simulation Manager](https://github.com/so-groenen/python_simulation_manager) to control, from a Python notebook, high-performance calculations in C++23.<br>
+This works nicely in conjunction with [Python Simulation Manager](https://github.com/so-groenen/python_simulation_manager) to control, from a Python notebook, scientific calculations and simulations in modern C++.
-This can be a "light-weight" alternative for people (for ex physicist) who prefer working with .txt rather than json or yaml.
+This can be a "light-weight" alternative for people working in fields where using raw text formats over json is the norm (for example theoretical physics).<br>
-TODO: Add DMRG example.<br>
+### Requires
+* C++23 compiler with support for `std::ranges`/`std::expected`/concepts.
 ## Features
-* Basic utility to "map" text lines into  unordered maps as key-value paris, and parse values as integral/floating point types, as well as `std::vectors` or strings.
+* Basic utility to map raw text lines into unordered maps as key-value pairs
+* Parses int/floating point types, as well as `std::vector`s.
 * Packaging using CMake for easy installation.
 Can be used with the CMake `find_package` function.<br>
-* Uses modern C++20/23 features: `std::ranges`/`std::views`, concepts, `std::println`, `std::expected` etc...
+* Uses modern C++20/23 features like `std::ranges`/`std::views`, concepts, `std::println`, `std::expected` etc...
 * Unit tests using GoogleTest & CTest

 No exceptions are thrown, only `std::expected<T,Errors>` are returned!